-The Fairytale Motif in the Victorian Novel:
+The Fairy-Tale Motif and the Victorian Novel

-A thesis presented to the University of New England (Australia) in partial Satisfaction of the degree of Master of Letters 1996
+In 1996 I presented a 20,000 word thesis on the fairy tale motif in the Victorian Novel to the University of New England (in Australia) in partial satisfaction of the degree of Master of Letters.

-The motifs discussed will be derived from the traditional tales of Cinderella, Bluebeard, Beauty and the Beast, which appear to be familiar to all the authors under discussion.
-The work of Charles Dickens employs by far the greatest range of traditional fairy tale motifs with a composite motif of a young man who goes to London to seek his fortune being derived from the tales of Dick Whittington and Puss in Boots.
-Dickens also employs motifs from the tales of Little Red Riding Hood and Sleeping Beauty, and the motif of the little man who stockpiles gold from Rumplestiltskin, is found in both The Old Curiosity Shop and Silas Marner.
+The motifs discussed were derived from the traditional tales of "Cinderella", "Bluebeard", and "Beauty and the Beast", which appear to be familiar to all the authors under discussion.
+The work of Charles Dickens employed by far the greatest range of fairy tale motifs with a motif of a young man who goes to London to seek his fortune being derived from the tales of "Dick Whittington" and "Puss in Boots".
+Dickens also employeed motifs from the tales of "Little Red Riding Hood" and "Sleeping Beauty", and the motif of the little man who stockpiles gold from "Rumplestiltskin", is found in both The Old Curiosity Shop and George Eliot's Silas Marner.